SonidoCristalino/vieb-starpage/README.md

      ```bash
      git clone https://github.com/SonidoCristalino/vieb-starpage
      ```
+2. **WARNING**: After download, you must change the dir name from `vieb-startpage` to simply `startpage`.
-   Now just set your new tab/homepage as `/path/to/repo/index.html`
+3. Now just set your `newtaburl` option in Vieb as `/path/startpage/index.html`.

 ## Usage

-1. First thing you have to do is set your `/path/to/repo/index.html` in your `newtaburl` setting
+1. First thing you have to do is set your `/path/startpage/index.html` in your `newtaburl` setting.
-2. This could be done througth set command: `set newtaburl="/path/to/repo/index.html"`
+2. This could be done througth set command: `set newtaburl="/path/startpage/index.html"`
 3. If you are satisfy with results, then save it with `mkviebrc`.
 4. Others useful options could be found here: [Start Page](https://github.com/peterrauscher/startpage)